Local railway company crests

 1887 - 1967

 I have to admit to being somewhat disappointed when I arrived at the site of the former MR Central Goods Station.
-As a child I remember the deserted site with an array of remaining platforms, loading ramps etc . . .however, I appear to have been a couple of years too late to see any of the remains when I took the above photo.
+As a child I remember the deserted site with an array of remaining platforms, loading ramps etc . . .however, I appear to have been a couple of years too late to see any of the remains when I revisited the site.
 Furthermore, information on the station is scant at best - other than, for those of you interested, Midland Record No.17 which carries some 30-odd pages on the history of the station and is well worth a read - possibly due to the research prediliction for passenger stations (perhaps they were deemed more aesthetically pleasing).
-The station opened in 1887 and closed in 1967.
-Above we see the Cross-City line cutting to New Street from Holliday Passage today: Central Goods occupied the land to the right.
+Fortunately, Roger Shenton captured Central Goods during site clearance in 1968 and above we see the remains of the site from the mouth of the tunnel connecting it with what is now the Cross City line south of New Street.
+The station opened in 1887 and closed in 1967 following the radical shake-up of goods traffic services in the post-Beeching era.

-Holliday Passage Mailbox & development
+Holliday Passage

-The station was fed by a high level line running parallel to Five Ways Station which entered a tunnel emerging the other side of the left-hand wall in the picture we see above-left off Holliday Passage.
-Above-right we can see the sprawling new development taking shape on the site of the old station.
+Above-left we see the Cross-City line cutting to New Street from Holliday Passage today: Central Goods occupied the land to the right.
+The station was fed by a high level line running parallel to Five Ways Station which entered a tunnel emerging the other side of the left-hand wall in the picture we see above-right off Holliday Passage.

-Tunnell under Bath Row Tunnel to Central Goods
+Tunnel to Central Goods

 Google